logzio/logzio-google-metrics/README.md

 **1.0.1**

--   Add function to init account and assign main project
+-   Add function that user can choose project id where need to run integration

 **1.0.0**